Abraham-Olsen/Abraham-Olsen/README.md

     style="margin: 10px"
     src="assets/nodejs.png"> &nbsp;

-# and so more...
+# and so more in practicing...

 ## Social Media:
 - Twitter: [**@AbrahamOlsen420**](https://twitter.com/AbrahamOlsen420)
-- I don't use them so much
+- I don't use it so much tho